Machines of Loving Grace: Gilt, disbandment, and The Machines project (1995–1999)

 In 1995, Kemp departed from the band.
 The remaining four members then started work on their third album with Sylvia Massy (who had previously worked with bands such as Green Jellö and Tool) as producer.
 Influenced by the extensive touring behind Concentration, the band opted for a rawer sound more akin to a live setting for their third album.
 During the recording process, Kupers left the band.
 The lineup was then expanded with Tom Coffeen (previously a member of Beats the Hell Out of Me) on guitars and David Suycott (previously a member of Stabbing Westward) on drums.
-The end result was Gilt (initially called Gilt After Tris), released in September 1995.
+The result was Gilt (initially called Gilt After Tris), released in September 1995.
 Around the same time, a slight remix of the Gilt track "Richest Junkie Still Alive" appeared on the soundtrack to the film Hackers.
 Both the remix version and the original version were released as singles.
 Shortly after the release of Gilt, Coffeen was replaced on guitars by Greg Suran.
 In late 1995, Machines of Loving Grace opened for Jim Rose Circus.
 From the end of 1995 to the beginning of 1996, Machines of Loving Grace toured alongside Korn, Grotus, and Chemlab throughout the US.
 Later on in 1996, "Tryst" (off of Gilt) appeared on the soundtrack to Mega Man (a TV show adaption).

 After the touring cycle for Gilt ended, Suran departed from the band, and he was replaced by Tom Melchionda (a friend of the band who had previously co-written "Golgotha Tenement Blues" from The Crow and also served as the band's guitar tech).
 The lineup of Benzel, Fisher, Suycott, Riendeau, and Melchionda then commenced recording the band's fourth album.
 It was given the working title of Love Scenes at the Slave Market.
 In 1997, "Richest Junkie Still Alive" appeared on a compilation which promoted the European release of the video game Command & Conquer: Red Alert.

 Throughout 1997 and 1998, the band members gradually moved away from Love Scenes at the Slave Market.
 Riendeau joined the band 2wo as a touring bassist, Suycott focused on session work for a wide variety of artists such as Verbow and Butterfly Child, and Benzel shifted towards technical work for other artists.
 By the beginning of 1999, Machines of Loving Grace had effectively disbanded.
 Benzel, however, started a project simply named The Machines.
 The band's sound was changed into a beat-oriented electronic direction.
 Ben Grosse, Jim Waters, and Jack Dangers were working on the untitled album as well.
 Song names mentioned included "Superfuck", "Transgression", and "Never Learn Not to Love" (a Beach Boys cover).
 Unfortunately for the band, their label (Mammoth Records) went through a transition as they were purchased by The Walt Disney Company.
 Due to the restructuring, Benzel halted The Machines project by 2000.